Skip to main content

 Pack the right travel insurance for your next trip

-To help you get going again, here’s a helpful primer on your travel insurance options when you venture outside of BC and Canada.
+Here’s a helpful primer on your travel insurance options when you venture outside of BC and Canada.

 BC Medical Services Plan travel coverage: Limited coverage outside of BC